mubbashir/ribbit/README.md

 ribbit
 ======

-Just following a nettuts tutorial
+Just following a nettuts tutorial and using this as a playground for CI